The HPCToolkit Performance Tools

 and lightweight enough for good interactive performance on a laptop.

 Assume we have an application called zoo

-whose source code is located in in path-to-zoo.
+whose source code is located in path-to-zoo.

-First compile and link the application normally with full optimization
+First compile and link your application normally with full optimization

 for options for specific compilers.)